Thinking of Going Solar? Here's what you need to know

 How much will I save?

-While we can’t say exactly how much you’ll save with rooftop solar, we can tell you that 56% of respondents to our 2016 Solar Census survey are cutting their bills by more than half!
+While we can’t say precisely how much you’ll save with rooftop solar, we can tell you that 56% of respondents to our 2016 Solar Census survey are cutting their bills by more than half!

 The amount you’ll save depends on a few different things, including how much you pay for your system upfront, how energy efficient your household is, the types of government rebates and feed-in tariffs you’re able to access and how fair and transparent your electricity retailer is.

-By far the biggest factor affecting how much you’ll save is how energy efficient your household is.
+By far the most significant factor affecting how much you’ll save is how energy efficient your household is.
 One of the key benefits of going solar is the power it gives you to take control of your energy bills, allowing you to monitor how much power you’re generating and reduce how much you use accordingly.
 There’s so much information out there to help you.
-The Alternative Technology Association is the best organisation around for expert information on energy efficiency and sustainability.
+The Alternative Technology Association is the best organisation around for expert knowledge on energy efficiency and sustainability.
 Online tools like the Australian Greenhouse Calculator can help you assess how much energy you’re using currently and what you can do to reduce it.
 You can also check out Energy Freedom, a new initiative providing expert information on how you can make your home produce more energy than it uses.

 Federal government schemes